aleixop/Malaspina_Euk_mTags/README.md

 This repository contains code and data included in:

 --------
 **Obiol A., Giner C.R., Sánchez P., Duarte C.M., Acinas S.G., Massana R.** (2020). *A metagenomic assessment of microbial eukaryotic diversity in the global ocean*.
+Submitted to Mol.
+Ecol.
+Resour.

 --------